This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-AHAVA’s statement that their products are never tested on animals is not enough information for us to consider any brand as being cruelty-free according to our standards.
+AHAVA’s statement that they never test on animals is not enough information for us to consider any brand as being cruelty-free according to our standards.

 So I reached out to AHAVA to ask for more information about their animal testing policy.
 More specifically, I wanted to know if they commission or allow others to test, not just their finished products but their ingredients, on animals, including when selling in countries that require animal testing (like in mainland China).

 “We are vegan and have always been; we do not use any animal ingredients or test on animals unless required by law.“